GotoRyusuke/ecc-bimodal-alignment/README.md

 Make sure that your recording file is in `.wav` format since the library relies on the `WAV2VEC` algo.
 Refer to [this example](quick_conversion.py) for a quick implementation of
 `.mp3`-to-`.wav` conversion.

-Additionally, if you have your transcript diarised in a similar format like this
+Additionally, if you have your transcript organised in a similar format like this

 | node | speaker id | text |
 |-----------|-----------|-----------|